luop90/node-steam-mobile-confirmations/README.md

 Coming soon.

 ## Methods
-`options` param of all methods is an object.
-All callbacks are supplied with `Error` as the first argument, or `null` of no errors occurred.
+The `options` param of all methods is an object.
+All callbacks are supplied with `Error` as the first argument, or `null` if no errors occurred.

 ## constructor(options)
 This sets up all final values, and should only be called **once**.